davewalk/Voter-ID-API/readme.md

 * **Strict**: According to the NCSL website, strict means that "a voter cannot cast a ballot without first presenting ID."
 * **Non-Strict**: Without an ID, voters "may be permitted to sign an affidavit of identity, or poll workers may be able to vouch for them personally."

-The `REG_LINK` field includes the URL to the specific voter ID requirements for each state from the awesome [Cost of Freedom app](http://www.costoffreedom.info)
+The `reg_link` field includes the URL to the specific voter ID requirements for each state from the awesome [Cost of Freedom app](http://www.costoffreedom.info)

 [Want to help add new data?](#want-to-help)